juhalehtonen/terraform-digital-ocean/README.md

 # Basic Terraform with DigitalOcean
 This basic Terraform setup allows easy creation of simple DigitalOcean servers, and optionally sets up domains for the created server.

+## Known issues
+- DigitalOcean does not currently support assigning Floating IPs to Load Balancers.
+As such, you cannot use both Load Balancers AND Floating IPs in a sane way yet.
+- Droplet monitoring will land in the next TF update, and is not yet added here.
+- Domains are attached to either Load balancer or a Droplet, but never to a Floating IP

 ## How to use
 1. Install Terraform (On OSX you can even just do `brew install terraform`)
 2. The first command to run for a new configuration -- or after checking out an existing configuration from version control -- is `terraform init`, which initializes various local settings and data that will be used by subsequent commands.